How to Use and Customize the TinyMCE Editor in WordPress

 })();

-If you want to use an icon I suggest selecting one from the Dashicons set which ships with WordPress.
-The Developer Reference has a great tool for finding icons and their CSS/HTML/Glyph.
-Find the code symbol and note the unicode underneath it: f475.
+If you prefer to use an icon, you can select one from the Dashicons set included with WordPress.
+The Developer Reference has a tool to find icons and their corresponding CSS/HTML code.
+For example, the code symbol’s unicode is f475.

 add_action( 'admin_enqueue_scripts', 'pre_code_styles' );